 Google Drawings is the native functionality for building flowcharts in Google Docs, which you can use as org charts.
 It does not require any configuration, but it is difficult to use when you need to build large, complex organizational charts.

+If you’re looking for a more structured approach, consider using an org chart template in Google Docs.
 Follow these steps to build an org chart in Google Docs:

 1. Open a Google Doc.